Keller Rohrback L.L.P. Files First Class Action Suit Against Wells Fargo Relating To Mortgage Interest Rate-Lock Extension Fees

 About Keller Rohrback L.L.P.

-Keller Rohrback L.L.P. is a consumer-rights class-action law firm with offices in 6 locations.
-Our Complex Litigation Group is proud to offer its expertise to clients nationwide, and our trial lawyers have obtained judgments and settlements on behalf of clients in excess of 18 billion dollars.
+Keller Rohrback L.L.P. is a consumer-rights class-action law firm.
+Our Complex Litigation Group is proud to offer its expertise to clients nationwide with offices in six locations.
+Our trial lawyers have obtained judgments and settlements on behalf of clients in excess of $18 billion dollars.

 The firm’s record of success includes settlements with numerous Fortune 500 companies accused of cheating their employees and customers.
 Recently, managing partner Lynn Sarko was appointed to the Plaintiffs’ Steering Committee in the landmark Volkswagen “Clean Diesel” litigation as well as the Fiat Chrysler Automobiles “EcoDiesel” litigation.
-Or connect with us on Facebook, Twitter or LinkedIn.
+Connect with us on Facebook, Twitter and LinkedIn.